ChabriGanesh/Screen-time-analysis/README.md

     order=df["Primary_Device"].value_counts().index,
     legend=False
     )
-12. Using 'matplotlib' library, create a distribution plot for 'Health Impacts Report':
+11. Using 'matplotlib' library, create a distribution plot for 'Health Impacts Report':
+    Hue: hue="Health_Impacts"
+    Explanation:
+    The hue corresponds to various health impact categories reported (e.g., eyesight issues, headaches, etc.).
+Each category is shown in a different color in the count bars tuned horizontally.
+    Coloring by health impact helps quickly compare how many children report each type of health effect.
     ```
     plt.figure(figsize=(10,5))
     sns.countplot(